 OVERNIGHT & GRADE-LEVEL FIELD TRIPS

-At each grade level, students attend extended overnight field trips.
+At each grade level, students may be offered the opportunity to go on extended overnight field trips.
 These trips are dependent on annual availability of funding and on support from family donations.

-9th GRADE: Catalina Island
+- 9th GRADE: Catalina Island - 12th GRADE: Yosemite

-• 10th GRADE: Sycamore Canyon